Sonia133/Robotics/Matrix Game/README.md

-Name of the game : RACING GAME
+Name of the game : BIT RACE

 Hardware :
   1. 8x8 LED matrix